mendix/docs/content/releasenotes/data-hub/index.md

 ### November 19th, 2020
 #### New Features
-* There is new functionality to add Business and Technical Owner contact details when curating the **Application Details** of a registered asset.
+* We have added new functionality for adding [Business and Technical Owner contact details](/data-hub/data-hub-catalog/curate#customowner) when curating the **Application Details** of a registered asset.
 Curators and owners can select owners from a list or create a new owner and add their contact details.
-* We have added a new tab to the Data Hub **Administration** page: **Owner Management**  which provides an overview of the custom Business and Technical owners in the Data Hub Catalog.
+* We have added a new tab to the Data Hub **Administration** page: [Owner Management](/data-hub/general/data-hub-admin-functions#customowners)  which provides an overview of the custom Business and Technical owners in the Data Hub Catalog.
 From this release, the Data Hub Administrator and curators can now add, edit, and remove custom owners from this list.

 #### Improvements
-* We improved the responsiveness of the **Data Hub** screen for searching in the Data Hub Catalog by specifying a string or using the tags.
+* We improved the responsiveness of the **Data Hub** screen for searching in the Data Hub Catalog when specifying a string or using the tags.
-* We have made several styling improvements and removed the empty last tab on the asset details page.
+* We made several styling improvements and removed the empty last tab on the asset details page.

 #### Fixes
 * The [Validated](/data-hub/data-hub-catalog/curate#validated) label will now be correctly updated in the search results pane for the selected asset when it is changed by curators and the owners of the asset.
-* We fixed an issue on the **Curation List** where clicking on the **Added** column title (to change the sort order) resulted in an error.
+* We fixed an issue on the [Curation List](/data-hub/data-hub-catalog/curate#curatelist) where clicking on the **Added** column title (to change the sort order) resulted in an error.

 ### November 5th, 2020